maciejg-git/litewind-alpine-documentation/documentation/table.md

 ### Cell highlight

-By default, the filtered portion of the cell contents is not highlighted as it requires `x-html` directive.
+By default, the filtered portion of the cell content is not highlighted, as this requires the `x-html` directive.
 You can enable it by simply replacing `x-text` with `x-html` in the `td` element.

 ```html
 <td x-html="getHighlightedCellContent"></td>